 Ready or not, you’re going to start that career!
 You just graduated, so give yourself some credit for that.
 It was a long journey towards that degree, and you made it.

-Now, you’re ready for even greater challenges.
+Now, you’re ready for even greater challenges to start a career.
 You’re ready for real life, and you’ll make it if you try hard enough.
 The above-listed tips will help you overcome the initial shock of being a recent graduate on a tough job market.